kubedb/docs/docs/guides/postgres/migration/storageMigration.md

 ```

 ## Apply StorageMigration Ops-Request
-To migrate `StorageClass` we have to create a `MySQLOpsRequest` CR with our desired `StorageClass`.
-Below is the YAML of the `MySQLOpsRequest` CR that we are going to create,
+To migrate `StorageClass` we have to create a `PostgresOpsRequest` CR with our desired `StorageClass`.
+Below is the YAML of the `PostgresOpsRequest` CR that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1